yaene/VeriSimpleO3/docs/maptable.md

 - Upon receiving instructions from decoding stage, first send out the `MAPTABLE_PACKET` for `rs1` and `rs2`, then update the rd entry of the maptable using the `rob_entry_in`.
 - Update the `rd_wb` entry of the ready bit table using data from wb (when then `rob_tag_val` does not meet, don't update).
-- Upon receiving commit signal from ROB, clear the corresponding line.
+- Upon receiving commit signal from ROB, clear the corresponding line(same logic as wb).
 - Upon recovery, clear the maptable.

 ### Changelog